On the finiteness of the classifying space for the family of virtually cyclic subgroups: Introduction

 Our paper is organized as follows.
 In \Cref{basic}, we first summarize what we already know about groups admitting a finite model for $\uueg$, then we study basic properties of groups with BVC and deduce that many groups cannot have this property.
 In \cref{HNNonerelator}, we study HNN extension of groups and show for example that any HNN extension of a finitely generated free group does not have BVC.
 Using this, we prove that any non-cyclic one-relator group does not have BVC.
 In \cref{hyper}, we show that acylindrically hyperbolic groups and finitely generated non virtually cyclic $3$-manifold groups do not have BVC.
 In the last section, we study groups acting on CAT(0) spaces.
 We show for example, that CAT(0) cube groups do not have BVC unless they are virtually cyclic.

 Results of this paper will also appear as a part of the first author's thesis.

 \textbf{Acknowledgements.} The first author was supported by an IMPRS scholarship of the Max Planck Society.
 The second author would like to thank the Max Planck Institute for Mathematics at Bonn for its support.
+We also want to thank Yongle Jiang for helpful comments.